Falls Prevention and Resilience with Taoist Tai Chi® practice

 - 40% reported increased security in walking

-What are Practitioners Saying About Balance, Resilience, Falls Prevention and Taoist Tai Chi® practice?
+What are practitioners saying about balance and falls prevention through Taoist Tai Chi® practice?

 “Balance was a big issue for me.
 After a car accident in 1974 I was fine until I got older.
 Then I noticed I had to hold onto a railing, or whatever was handy, to maintain my balance.
 I can now do kicks and stand on one leg in various Taoist Tai Chi® [arts] moves without losing my balance.
 This decreases the falls that could happen outside.”